 Before we dive into the detail of how to implement the Balanced Scorecard for your own organization, we need to take a look at what people so often get wrong.

-A lot of people look at the Balanced Scorecard as 4 simple perspectives that you simply 'slot your goals' into.
+People tend to think of the Balanced Scorecard as four perspectives that you simply 'slot' your goals into.
 When they visualize the Balanced Scorecard, they think of it like this diagram:

-The end goal being to try and balance each perspective and result in improved performance.
+The end goal is to try and balance each perspective and result in improved organizational performance.

-If you follow the steps in the diagram, you'll see that the ultimate end of the journey is to increase profitability (Financial).
+As you follow the steps in the diagram, you'll see that the ultimate goal of the journey is increased profitability (Financial Gain).

-Indeed, this is one of the major criticisms of the Balanced Scorecard, that it essentially 'ends' at making more money.
+One of the major criticisms of the Balanced Scorecard is that it essentially aims to maximize profits.

-It's argued that the scorecard wouldn’t suit organizations such as Google and Facebook who claim their objectives go beyond financial returns alone.
+There have been arguments that Balanced Scorecard wouldn’t suit organizations such as nonprofits, government organizations, and even Google and Facebook which claim their objectives go beyond financial returns.

-Why this Approach to Implementing the Balanced Scorecard Makes Sense
+Why this modern Approach to Implementing the Balanced Scorecard Makes Sense

 Let's work through the theory behind implementing the Balanced Scorecard as a series of 'steps'.

-The pyramid when built up in the right order, leads to success.
-When implemented in this way, the Balanced Scorecard can be immensely powerful in helping your organization to:
+A Balanced Scorecard isn't about distinct perspectives, but rather layers in the pyramid.
+And success comes from building the pyramid in the right order.
+When implemented this way, the Balanced Scorecard can be immensely powerful in helping your organization:

 - Articulate how your goals will directly help the organization to move upwards through the stages.